CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_rules.md

    - Reverberation (high-order ambisonics (HOA) [1] combined with head-related transfer functions (HRTF) [2]).
    - Background noise [3].
    - Simulated no, mild or moderate hearing loss (HL).
-2. **Audio2**: Audio1 without the hearing loss simulation.
-This corresponds to the signal at the entrance of the listener’s ear canal.
+2. **Audio2**: Audio1 with the same noise and reverberation, but without the hearing loss simulation.
 3. **Severity**: The listener's hearing impairment severity category used in the HL simulation.
 4. **Lyrics**: The ground-truth lyric text.
 5. **Transcription**: The transcriptions produced by listeners during the intelligibility tests.